 Total CID funds for each proposal are $500.
 These funds are not intended to cover hall rental or food/drink.
 All speakers must present on the USD campus.
 If necessary, funding from other sources may be secured.
 Proposals are encouraged to seek out new voices whose work forges new directions.

-SPRING 2013: CID will fund a limited number of speakers on an ongoing basis for Spring 2013, and evaluate proposals based on relevance to the CID purpose and goals, innovative potential, and urgency regarding the need for cultivation of questions of difference in a discipline or program.
+FALL 2013: CID will fund a limited number of speakers on an ongoing basis for Fall 2013, and evaluate proposals based on relevance to the CID purpose and goals, innovative potential, and urgency regarding the need for cultivation of questions of difference in a discipline or program.
 Departments and programs that have not previously received CID funds are especially encouraged to submit a proposal.
 CID encourages departmental deliberation about invited speakers.

 One-page Proposals should include: